 - kosher salt and freshly ground black pepper - to taste

-Remove the stem from the kale, and break into bite sized pieces.
-Place in large bowl, and massage the kale with your hands.
+- Remove the stem from the kale, and break into bite sized pieces.
+Place in large bowl, sprinkle with salt, drizzle with olive oil, and massage the kale with your hands.
 You will see it turn dark green as you do so.

 - Massaging the kale is key to great color and taste.